 My approach is that I only learn what I directly need now.
-Let's say I'm building a new app where I need to make beautiful charts in HTMl quickly.
-I'll try it on my own first, but if it's too much work, I'll just Google "charts in JavaScript":
+Let's say I'm building a new app where I need to make beautiful charts in HTML quickly.
+I'll try it on my own first, but if it's too much work, I'll just Google "charts": <a href="mailto:injavaScript": "injavaScript": "injava